Saloniijainn/github_workshop/README.md

 # github_workshop
-worshop conducted in python lab
+workshop conducted in python lab for enhancement of skills